 Masters sets are back, and they’re double the fun!

-Double Masters is a brand-new “greatest hits” Magic set coming August 7, 2020.
+Double Masters is a brand-new “greatest hits” Magic set, available now!
 Like previous Masters sets, Double Masters‘ card pool consists entirely of reprints from throughout Magic‘s history, compiled to provide a Cube-like draft experience.